 - It is widely believed that eating it while facing the lucky direction brings good fortunes

 Popular Setsubun Events that you shouldn’t miss!

 Famous temples hold exciting Setsubun events that draw numerous visitors every year.
 Joining these events allows you to experience traditional Setsubun custom while exploring incredible historical spots.
-Here are two popular temples in the Kanto region that are widely famous for large-scale Setsubun events!
+Before making your way to the events, stop by the supermarket or konbini and buy a setsubun set which consists of roasted beans and a demon mask, and learn the tantra Oni wa Soto, Fuku wa Uchi.
+Here are two popular temples in the Kanto region that are famous for large-scale Setsubun events!

 Naritasan Shinshoji/ Chiba (成田山新勝寺/東京)

-※Please note that events above may be postponed or cancelled due to Covid-19.
+※Please note that events above are cancelled in 2021 due to Covid-19.

 Japan Wonder Travel tours

 If you need some help to organize your trip to Japan, you should definitely check out our private tour including English guide.
 We’re glad to help you make your trip to Japan a safe, comfortable, and unforgettable memory!

 - Tokyo 1–Day Highlights Private Walking Tour (8 Hours)

 - Tokyo Fish Market Tour @Tsukiji – Enjoy Local Food and Drink